AbhishekMankame/lab_program_3.5/README.md

 # lab_program_3.5
-This is a operation on stack
+This is a operation on stack.